backwardforward/bcmtransformer/README.md

 ## License

+- This project is **not open source**.
+The source code is provided under a source-available license.
-This project is licensed under the Polyform Noncommercial License 1.0.0.
+- Licensed under the Polyform Noncommercial License 1.0.0.
 See the [LICENSE](LICENSE) file for details.
+- **Commercial use is strictly prohibited.**

 ## Contributing